attidack/robot-battle-game/README.md

 ## Description

 This is a JavaScript game called Robot Gladiators.
-This game was created just using javaScript no css and minimul html
+This game was created just using javaScript, no css, and,little html

 Features include:
 - fight or skip